chrisweather/RocMQTTdisplayLT/README.md

 Several more ideas and features are on the to do list.
 Please share your experience and ideas for improvements via GitHub Issues function.

-Thank you for your interest in the Roc-MQTT-DisplayLT project.
+Thank you for your interest in the Roc-MQTT-Display-LT project.
 If you like the project please Star it here on GitHub and consider donating if you want to support further development.
 Donations are more than welcome and I will use them to buy new displays, controllers and sensors for development and testing and of course for a lot of coffee... :-)